forry/GPUEngine-examples/geGL 2 Shaders/QtGui/tutorial.md

   This sets us with the VERTEX_SHADER define with the absolute path to the shader file which we can use to load the shader.
   Loading a simple text file is a well known thing so we use the text file loader from geCore package.
 It all looks like
   this:
-  \snippet OpenGLWindow.cpp shader
+  \snippet "geGL 2 Shaders/QtGui/OpenGLWindow.cpp" shader
   After these 3 lines the shaders should be created, compiled, attached and link together at the shaderProgram object.
   Now all we need to do is run it.
 We add 3 more lines to our render function.
 It all looks like this:
-  \snippet OpenGLWindow.cpp render
+  \snippet "geGL 2 Shaders/QtGui/OpenGLWindow.cpp" render
   If you wonder where are the vertices come from since we haven't loaded anything into any buffers yet that's for your homework.
 Simple answer is nowhere and you might want to check the vertex shader:
   \code{.glsl}